jjdmol/LOFAR/CEP/PyBDSM/doc/source/installation.rst

 Keeping up-to-date
 ------------------
 PyBDSM is currently under active development, and bug fixes and improvements are frequently implemented.
 PyBDSM will automatically check for updates each time the interactive shell is started.
-To update PyBDSM to the latest version, download the new version and repeat the "compiling and installing" steps.
+To update PyBDSM to the latest version, download the new version and repeat the above steps.

 Major updates will be listed in :ref:`new`.